elaksana/FastBatch/README.md

 ```

 <h3> Notes </h3>
-Our LIWC parser currently only support single word occurrances, so it isn't the complete LIWC dictionary.
-However, it has most of the entries in it.
+<p>Our LIWC parser currently only support single word occurrances, so it isn't the complete LIWC dictionary.
+However, it has most of the entries in it.</p>